atdrago/pod-monster/CONTRIBUTING.md

 ### Open Development

 All work on Pod Monster happens directly on [GitHub](https://github.com/atdrago/pod-monster).
 The main contributor to the project is [@atdrago](https://github.com/atdrago).
-All other contributors are expected to fork the repository, create a branch, and send pull requests to the `main` branch which will go through a pull request review process by the primary maintainers.
+All other contributors are expected to fork the repository, create a branch, and send pull requests to the `main` branch which will go through a pull request review process by [@atdrago](https://github.com/atdrago) and/or any other primary maintainers.

 ### [Semantic Versioning](https://semver.org/)